Linden Thomas Advisory Services LLC Buys 315 Shares of Maximus, Inc. (NYSE:MMS)

-Linden Thomas Advisory Services LLC raised its stake in Maximus, Inc. (NYSE:MMS – Free Report) by 3.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 9,417 shares of the health services provider’s stock after purchasing an additional 315 shares during the period.
-Linden Thomas Advisory Services LLC’s holdings in Maximus were worth $796,000 as of its most recent SEC filing.
+Linden Thomas Advisory Services LLC grew its stake in shares of Maximus, Inc. (NYSE:MMS – Free Report) by 3.5% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 9,417 shares of the health services provider’s stock after acquiring an additional 315 shares during the period.
+Linden Thomas Advisory Services LLC’s holdings in Maximus were worth $796,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Macquarie Group Ltd. bought a new stake in Maximus in the first quarter valued at $35,000.
-Harbor Capital Advisors Inc. bought a new stake in shares of Maximus during the second quarter worth about $46,000.
-Fifth Third Bancorp increased its position in shares of Maximus by 26.0% during the first quarter.
-Fifth Third Bancorp now owns 728 shares of the health services provider’s stock worth $57,000 after acquiring an additional 150 shares in the last quarter.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
+Macquarie Group Ltd. bought a new position in Maximus in the 1st quarter valued at $35,000.
+Harbor Capital Advisors Inc. purchased a new position in Maximus in the 2nd quarter worth $46,000.
+Fifth Third Bancorp raised its position in Maximus by 26.0% in the 1st quarter.
+Fifth Third Bancorp now owns 728 shares of the health services provider’s stock worth $57,000 after purchasing an additional 150 shares during the period.
 Harvest Fund Management Co.
-Ltd bought a new stake in shares of Maximus during the first quarter worth about $62,000.
-Finally, Captrust Financial Advisors increased its position in shares of Maximus by 14.9% during the second quarter.
-Captrust Financial Advisors now owns 1,303 shares of the health services provider’s stock worth $81,000 after acquiring an additional 169 shares in the last quarter.
+Ltd bought a new stake in Maximus in the 1st quarter worth $62,000.
+Finally, Captrust Financial Advisors boosted its stake in shares of Maximus by 14.9% during the 2nd quarter.
+Captrust Financial Advisors now owns 1,303 shares of the health services provider’s stock valued at $81,000 after purchasing an additional 169 shares in the last quarter.
 99.30% of the stock is owned by institutional investors.

-In other news, insider Teresa Weipert sold 1,444 shares of the business’s stock in a transaction that occurred on Friday, September 29th.
+In related news, insider Teresa Weipert sold 1,444 shares of the company’s stock in a transaction on Friday, September 29th.
 The shares were sold at an average price of $74.68, for a total transaction of $107,837.92.
-Following the completion of the transaction, the insider now directly owns 5,493 shares of the company’s stock, valued at $410,217.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Maximus news, Director Michael J. Warren sold 1,880 shares of the company’s stock in a transaction that occurred on Friday, September 15th.
-The shares were sold at an average price of $79.84, for a total transaction of $150,099.20.
-Following the completion of the sale, the director now directly owns 2,010 shares of the company’s stock, valued at $160,478.40.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, insider Teresa Weipert sold 1,444 shares of the company’s stock in a transaction that occurred on Friday, September 29th.
+Following the completion of the transaction, the insider now owns 5,493 shares in the company, valued at $410,217.24.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In related news, insider Teresa Weipert sold 1,444 shares of the company’s stock in a transaction on Friday, September 29th.
 The shares were sold at an average price of $74.68, for a total transaction of $107,837.92.
-Following the sale, the insider now directly owns 5,493 shares of the company’s stock, valued at $410,217.24.
+Following the sale, the insider now owns 5,493 shares of the company’s stock, valued at $410,217.24.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO Bruce Caswell sold 21,049 shares of the company’s stock in a transaction on Friday, September 29th.
+The shares were sold at an average price of $74.68, for a total transaction of $1,571,939.32.
+Following the sale, the chief executive officer now directly owns 233,010 shares in the company, valued at approximately $17,401,186.80.
 The disclosure for this sale can be found here.
-Insiders sold 30,749 shares of company stock valued at $2,318,113 over the last three months.
-Insiders own 1.30% of the company’s stock.
+Insiders sold a total of 30,749 shares of company stock worth $2,318,113 over the last three months.
+1.30% of the stock is currently owned by company insiders.

-Maximus (NYSE:MMS – Get Free Report) last issued its earnings results on Wednesday, August 2nd.
-The health services provider reported $0.78 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.14 by ($0.36).
-Maximus had a return on equity of 15.11% and a net margin of 3.56%.
-The firm had revenue of $1.19 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
-During the same period last year, the firm posted $0.78 earnings per share.
+Maximus (NYSE:MMS – Get Free Report) last announced its earnings results on Wednesday, August 2nd.
+The health services provider reported $0.78 EPS for the quarter, missing analysts’ consensus estimates of $1.14 by ($0.36).
+Maximus had a net margin of 3.56% and a return on equity of 15.11%.
+The business had revenue of $1.19 billion for the quarter, compared to analysts’ expectations of $1.20 billion.
+During the same period in the prior year, the company posted $0.78 earnings per share.
 The firm’s quarterly revenue was up 5.6% on a year-over-year basis.
-As a group, equities analysts expect that Maximus, Inc. will post 3.88 EPS for the current year.
+On average, research analysts expect that Maximus, Inc. will post 3.88 earnings per share for the current year.

 Maximus Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, November 30th.
-Stockholders of record on Wednesday, November 15th will be issued a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a dividend yield of 1.56%.
-This is a boost from Maximus’s previous quarterly dividend of $0.28.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, November 30th.
+Shareholders of record on Wednesday, November 15th will be given a $0.30 dividend.
+This is a positive change from Maximus’s previous quarterly dividend of $0.28.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 1.56%.
 The ex-dividend date is Tuesday, November 14th.
-Maximus’s payout ratio is presently 40.00%.
+Maximus’s dividend payout ratio is presently 40.00%.

 Maximus Profile